 2) Total Soluble Solids (TSS)

-Total soluble solids was determined at ambient temperature by using hand refractometer with range of 0-32 and 58-92 per cent.
+Total soluble solids were determined at ambient temperature using a hand refractometer with a range of 0-32 and 58-92 per cent.
 The refractometer was standardized with distilled water.
-For each treatment, there were three replicates and average value was expressed in percentage.
+For each treatment, there were three replicates and the average value was expressed in percentage.
 The refractometer surface was cleaned with distilled water after each analysis.

 3) Reducing Sugar

 Reducing sugars were estimated by titration method as suggested by Hulme and Narain (1931) using starch solution as an indicator.
-The end point was determined by the appearance of milky white colour and disappearance of blue color.
+The end point was determined by the appearance of milky white color and disappearance of blue color.

-4) Titrable Acidity
+4) Titratable Acidity

 Titratable acidity was estimated as per the method described by Ranganna (2014).
 The titration was carried out with 0.1N NaOH solution, utilizing phenolphthalein as an indicator.
 The appearance of a light pink color indicated the acidity of the guava pulp.